dakilaledesma/Intro-to-Machine-Learning/assignment_3/instructions.md

 You will be creating a simple image upscaler using a convolutional autoencoder.
 As such, you will be training a neural network to turn a dog/cat 28x28 image to *at least* 56x56

-More information on this dataset that you will be using can be found [here](http://www.cs.utoronto.ca/~kriz/cifar.html)

 ## 1.
 Download the dataset provided.
 The dataset is segmented into training and testing.
 Note that the labels denoting if an image is a dog or a cat (through the filenames) of the images will not matter, as we will not be doing a classification.
 Due to this, do not segment your data into dog and cat categories.